The Power of Whey Protein and Goal Setting for Fitness Results

 • Reward yourself after accomplishing small goals.
 It can assist you in getting committed in the long run.
 Buy yourself a sneaker, a handbag, or a watch.
 Just anything that you like.

-• Keep track of your progress but don't focus too much on the negative.
+• Keep track of your progress using any gadget, dairy or app and evaluate it timely, but remember not to focus too much on the negative results.

 • If you experience a setback, start again with small steps and gradually progress back to your previous levels.